fhellwig/process-runner/README.md

 ### `nodeProcess.stop()`

-Sends a `'stop'` message to the child process and waits for the child process to exit.
+Sends a `SIGINT` signal to the child process and waits for the child process to exit.
 The promise is resolved when the process exits with an exit code of zero.

 ### `nodeProcess.restart()`